 “Hi!
 My name is Janet Jay and I’m calling regarding the situation with medication X. When I spoke to someone last Monday afternoon, I believe it was a PA named Susan, I was told that I would need to be seen at an actual appointment before you could write a prescription.

 I know that Y can cause withdrawal if stopped suddenly and Susan couldn’t get me an appointment until October 12.
 So I called back on Tuesday morning and left a message on the nurse’s line about possibly getting a script to fill the gap between now and the appointment.

 When I didn’t hear back, i left a second message on Wednesday at 12:15.
 I also had my pharmacy send in a refill request.
 Unfortunately they gave me some conflicting information about filling the med.
 Since I will be completely out of this medication on Monday morning, I’m starting to get nervous.
 I’d really appreciate if you could call me back ASAP so we can hopefully get this sorted soon.”

 You have to learn to speak the language of medical staff, and that can take time.
 But a good rule of thumb is that the more specific information you can give, the better.
 (And this is true more widely too!
 It will help your doctor so much more if you say “my pain was a 7 last weekend and made me miss my cousin’s graduation” than “my pain has been really bad lately and I haven’t been able to get out much.”)

 But use your judgment and think about what information you need to communicate.
+Use a blank sheet in your medical log to plan out what you’re going to say.
 You don’t want to bury them in info that’s not crucial.
 Don’t show up with a four-inch-thick medical binder expecting the doctor to be thrilled.

 Want to learn what to say to get your meds refilled, even controlled substances?
 Here’s a free script to help you leave more effective messages and get that prescription filled ASAP.